 LSA's Pre-Health Advising Web Page contains a library of links to helpful resources and programs of interest to pre-health students.

-HSSP's Professional Autobiography and Dine with a HSSPer series are also valuable resources for students interested in meeting advanced health students and professionals in the health fields to learn what it takes to find the right pre-health path.
+HSSP's Professional Autobiography series is also valuable resources for students interested in meeting advanced health students and professionals in the health fields to learn what it takes to find the right career path.